cipherprofessor/LiveData/myproject.md

-Revolutionary Idea: SkillSwap India 🔄
+Revolutionary Idea: Tej India 🔄
 India's First Peer-to-Peer Skill Exchange Platform (Like Airbnb, but for Skills)

 🌍 What's Working in Other Countries (NOT in India)